shubhamshekhar23/Movie-Watchlist/README.md

 - Formatting is enabled as soon as a file is saved, so that all the changes are in same format

+## Project features

+- Search field where user can select All, movies or Tv-series
+- After getting the result, user can sort using IMDB rating
+- User can add a particular movie in his watch list using heart Icon
+- After clicking on the my watch list button, user can see all of his watchlist in the dialogbox

 ## Further features

 - Implementing signup and login feature for users
+- Pagination or infinite scroll can be implemented for the watchlist items in the dialog box
 - Unit tests can be added in all the components
 - Providing responsive design feature for mobile, ipad etc.
 - SSR can be integrated in the project for the google BOT to make SEO friendly